Matthew 5

 5 ‘Also, you must not pray in the way that the hypocrites pray.
 They like to stand and pray in their meeting places.
 They like to do it on the corners of the busy streets.
 Then many people will see them and they will praise them.
 I tell you this.
 They have already received their gift from people.
 God will not give them anything more.

 6 But this is how you should pray.
 Go to a place in your house where you can be alone.
 You can shut the door and you can pray to God your Father.
 He is in that secret place.
 He sees what you do there.
-He will give you good things in return.
+In return, he will give you good things.
 7 When you pray, do not say the same words many times.
 People who do not believe in God do that.
 They use many words that mean nothing.
 They think that when they pray like that, their gods will hear them.
 8 Do not pray like they do.
 God your Father already knows what you need.
 He knows this even before you ask him.

 9 So this is how you should pray: